Step into the viking era

 Explore Trelleborg’s Viking Heritage

-The word ”Viking” travels the world with promise of history, mythology and excitement!
-In Sweden’s southernmost town – Trelleborg – you can still follow in the footprints of the Vikings.
-In the city, you find a restored ring fort from the Viking Age where you can meet a Viking with strange marks on his front teeth and in the countryside, there are rune stones bearing witness to how our ancestors lived more than 1,000 years ago!
+In Sweden’s southernmost town, Trelleborg, you can still follow in the footsteps of the Vikings.
+In the city, you will find a restored ring fort from the Viking Age where you can meet a Viking with strange marks on his front teeth.
+In the countryside, there are rune stones bearing witness to how our ancestors lived more than 1,000 years ago!

-In 1988, traces of a Viking ring fortress, called Trelleborg, were found, which gave its name to the city.
-Trelleborgs in Denmark are circular fortresses with dimensions, including palisades, moats, and gates.
-Trelleborgen was rebuilt to a quarter in the middle of the city in 1995, including a medieval farm.
+In 1988, traces of a Viking ring fortress, Trelleborg, were discovered, giving the city its name.
+The fortress, with palisades, moats, and gates, was partially rebuilt in 1995, along with a medieval farm.

 Västra porten Foto Ylva Moritz Trelleborgen